LibreKitten/LibreKitten-gui/README.md

-TurboWarp's scratch-gui modified for use in [LibreKitten](https://placekitten.com/)
+TurboWarp's scratch-gui modified for use in [LibreKitten](https://placekitten.com/), started on the 8th of January 2024.

 ## Setup